 10 Reasons Wrought Iron Doors Are a Hot Home Design Trend

 Nothing adds a “wow” factor to a new home design like wrought iron doors and this is the #1 reason many homeowners make this front door statement.
 The juxtaposition of iron with brick construction visually suggests a permanence that no synthetic building material can emulate.
-The single or double wrought iron doors, manufactured by Elite Entries and available from Acme Brick Stone & Tile stores, have eye-stopping, multi-hued designs that demand attention, especially when framed by the rich patina of brick.
+The single or double wrought iron doors, available from Acme Brick Stone & Tile stores, have eye-stopping, multi-hued designs that demand attention, especially when framed by the rich patina of brick.